 4) Joetsu line (Shinkansen).

-The other important thing to note, is that the views are a little different to other observatories in the city.
-As you are only on the seventeenth floor, you won’t be that high up, however, Hokutopia is the tallest building near Oji station so you get quite nice unimpeded views all the way across to Tokyo Skytree which is quite nice.
-Also the Oji area is not as developed, maybe I should say it lacks the density of other parts of Tokyo, for example Shinjuku or Shibuya.
-This area is more medium-density commercial and residential so what you’ll see is completely different to say the Tokyo Metropolitan Government Building.
+Hokutopia is only on the seventeenth floor, so it isn’t that high.
+However, it is the tallest building near Oji station so you get mostly unimpeded views all the way across the city to Tokyo Skytree.
+The area around the observatory is not as developed, or maybe I should say lacks the density of other parts of Tokyo, for example Shinjuku or Shibuya.
+It is more medium-density commercial and residential so what you’ll see is completely different to say the Tokyo Metropolitan Government Building.

-Hokutopia does have a problem, it suffers from the same design flaw as the Bunkyo Civic Center – the viewing deck is only 270’.
-Only if you enter the restaurant which is on the same floor, will you be able to enjoy a the full 360’ view.
+Hokutopia does have a problem, it suffers from the same design flaw as the Bunkyo Civic Center – the view is only about 270’.
+If you enter the restaurant which is on the same floor, only then will you get a full 360’ view.
 So, if you limit yourself to the free areas you are going to miss out on Ikebukuro, glimpses of Shinjuku and Mt.
 Fuji and that is a real pity.
 I think it would be fantastic if everyone could enjoy the sunsets and night views equally.
+(4)